GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 **Multiplication of vector with a matrix**

-Two memory blocks that represents a matrix and a vector are multiplied, below observers again show what is inside the memory blocks.
+Two memory blocks that represent a matrix and a vector are multiplied, the observers below again show what is inside of the memory blocks.

 ![](img_examples/matrix_multi02.PNG)